Snyder-Technology-LLC/authflow-guides-resources-docs/README.md

 <br>

 Authflow charges a **flat 10% fee** on all successful transactions.
-There are no monthly subscription costs or hidden fees.
-For enterprise users processing high volume, custom pricing can be negotiated.
+Everyone starts on a **free tier** — free forever for 1 paywall, no credit card required.
+For creators who need more paywalls, paid plans are available.
+Enterprise users processing high volume can negotiate custom pricing.
 See [Authflow Pricing Plans](https://github.com/Snyder-Technology-LLC/authflow-guides-resources-docs/blob/main/content/paywalls/authflow-pricing-plans.md) for details.

 </details>